-Carrying the soul of your lady-friend is by far the most important mechanic of the game, and your longevity will depend on having her with you.
+Carrying the soul of your lady friend is by far the most important mechanic of Bit Dungeon 2, and your longevity will depend on having her with you.
 There are bonfires spread across the world that'll restore your health and energy when you use them.
 When your health runs out, you'll drop her soul where you were standing and respawn at the last bonfire you rested at.
 As long as you can make it back to where you last died and snatch her back up, you're safe.
 If you die before you can do that, it's game over.
 If you've ever played Dark Souls, you might be experiencing some deja vu right now.
 There's also an option for online play in the menu, but I've yet to get that working, so it may not be functional.

-The game manages to use the Souls-esque recovery mechanic well, and it stays challenging while making sure that each playthrough isn't over before it even begins.
+The game manages to use the Souls-Esque recovery mechanic well, and it stays challenging while making sure that each playthrough isn't over before it even begins.
 However, it seems like one of the trademarks of the game is borrowing from other titles.
 The graphics are a nice throwback to SNES games of yore, but more than just a few of the sprites look a bit too similar to resources from The Legend of Zelda: Link to the Past.
 The dungeons are a particularly nasty offender.
 In addition to uncanny sprites, the atmosphere of the game reminds me of a less unsettling version of Anodyne, an indie title from a couple of years ago.

 Combat works on a 1-button system.
-Depending on whether you're in combat or not, tapping or holding the spacebar will perform a stamina-consuming attack, a guard/parry, or a weapon specific special ability.
+Depending on whether you're in combat or not, tapping or holding the spacebar will perform a stamina-consuming attack, a guard/parry, or a weapon-specific special ability.
 Simply walking into enemies will perform a less powerful attack that consumes no stamina.
 By the endgame, it can be a little mindless though, since you'll win most encounters by hammering away until you're out of stamina and then retreating until it recovers.

-This is especially noticeable when fighting the bosses, who aesthetically are designed really well and even have little pre-battle quotes, but aren't much more than pushovers.
-Once they attack they operate like a damage race in any MMO raid, so you'll be mashing away hoping to kill the boss before his next attack starts.
+This is especially noticeable when fighting the bosses, who aesthetically are designed really well and even have little pre-battle quotes but aren't much more than pushovers.
+Once they attack, they operate like a damage race in any MMO raid, so you'll be mashing away, hoping to kill the boss before his next attack starts.

 The common enemies are usually much more of a threat than the bosses due to how numerous they are and how fast combat moves.
 What's more annoying is the lack of any grace period while changing screens.
 You're frequently at risk of being attacked before you can actually see the next screen.

-It's true that the combat may not be my favorite, but the large variety of randomly generated weapons and armor mean that there are multiple ways to play, and you might not always wind up building your character the way you had intended to.
+It's true that the combat may not be my favorite, but the large variety of randomly generated weapons and armor means that there are multiple ways to play, and you might not always wind up building your character the way you had intended to.
 Finding a rare battleaxe early on is usually enough to make me forget about being a sneaky rogue, at least until you find a magic dagger in the later parts of your run.